 It’s no secret that humidifiers are often considered the ultimate beauty secret for the cold, dry winter season, but it’s time you got smart about your humidifier.

-Venta’s Kuube series of 2-in-1 humidifier and purifier units are the grown up humidifier your skin needs.
+Venta’s 2-in-1 humidifier and purifier units are the grown-up humidifiers your skin needs.
 Rather than forcing moisture into your air, the Venta units evenly humidify to your room’s humidity needs, never more.
-This is why a Venta runs 365 days a year even in the summer: dry, stale air conditioned indoor air can be a nuisance to your skin causing irritation and dryness.
-Blasting dry, air conditioned air is sabotaging your skincare routine, no matter how hot or humid it is outside.
+This is why a Venta runs 365 days a year even in the summer: dry, stale air-conditioned indoor air can be a nuisance to your skin causing irritation and dryness.
+Blasting dry, air-conditioned air is sabotaging your skincare routine, no matter how hot or humid it is outside.
 Talk about 8 hours of uninterrupted moisturizing all-year long!

 Unless you’re camping and/or sleeping outside (which we don’t think you’re doing 365 days a year), sleep is your time to give your skin a rest from its exposure to outdoor air pollution and the sun’s harmful UV rays.
 Your skin takes quite a beating when exposed to the elements, which is why it’s very important to always wear sunscreen when outside, even if it’s not particularly sunny.